JJB1980/chat/README.md

 # dependencies
 The application uses an angular front end with bootrap for responsive layout.
+https://www.polymer-project.org used for message toasts, ripple effects.
-Lum.x http://ui.lumapps.com/ used for message toasts and tooltips.
+Bootstrap used for layout and tooltips.
 Socket.io is used to interact real-time with the backend.
 Icons taken from http://materialdesignicons.com/